matthew-brett/barts-setup/barts_setup.md

 * Turn on the socket, confirm the extension block has power lights on.
 * If INTERNAL WIRED:
     * Plug power for ETHERNET SWITCH into extension block.

-### External USB sound box

-* Connect 3.5mm church sound headphone jack to left input.
-* Plug micro-USB to USB-A cable into micro-USB socket at the back of the box.

-### IPAD

-* Turn on IPAD.
-* PIN to log in is in small blue book.
-* Connect USB-C hub
-* Plug USB-C power adapter into extension block.
-Plug USB-C to USB-C cable into power adapter and into USB-C hub.
-* Connect external USB sound card to USB-C hub via micro-USB to USB-A cable.
-* If INTERNAL WIRED:
-    * Plug USB-A to ethernet adapter into USB-C hub.
-    * Go to System Preferences on IPAD, _turn off WiFi_.
-This is important — otherwise the WiFi and wired connections may compete to transmit data to the MACBOOK.
-    * Plug 3M ethernet cable into ethernet adapter.
-    * Plug other end of the ethernet cable into the ETHERNET SWITCH.
-    * Make sure there is a green light on the switch for the cable, to confirm there is an active ethernet connection.
-* If FULL WIFI:
-    * Go to System Preferences, _turn on WiFi_.
-* Start Switcher Studio application.
-You should not need to log in, but if you do have to log in, see username and password in the blue book.
-* Go to Switcher Studio sound settings by selecting sound icon from panel at bottom right.
-Configure USB sound to Mono Left Channel.
-Confirm that sound monitor bar at top of screen shows sound for left and right channels.
-* Connect bluetooth headphones.
-Monitor sound level.
-Adjust level with left hand input level volume control on USB sound box.

 ### Projector